khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/charts.md

 #### Using grouped and stacked column charts together

 When there are three dimensions of data you want to display, it's also possible to group and stack columns in the same chart.
-If, for example, you want to display all of the merged merge requests in one column, open and closed merge requests together in a second column, and show both of these dimensions on the same chart, over time, you could display:
+If, for example, you want to display all merged MRs in one column, open and closed MRs together in a second column, and show both of these dimensions on the same chart, over time, you could display:

-- Merged MRs in one column (column).
+- Merged MRs in one column.
-- Open and closed in another column (stacked column).
+- Open and closed MRs in a separate, stacked column.
-- Both groups of data would be show across time on the x-axis.
+- Both columns of data across time (on the x-axis).

-*Note: Since a grouped and stacked chart already contains a lot of inforamtion, avoid using more than 5 values in each dimension.*
+*Note: Since a grouped and stacked chart already contains a lot of information, avoid using more than 5 values in each dimension.*

 ## Line charts